plain-plain-text/simple-cv/README.md

   [Bootstrap](http://getbootstrap.com).
 * URL support for digital projects, etc., in the `pdf`, meaning readers can click on the `pdf` to open websites.
+* Dublin Core, Open Graph, and Twitter card metadata in the web version.

 ## `data/` `YAML` files.